Indigenous Schools Water Program

 Our programs, designed for K-12 students, include multiple hands-on STEM workshops that explore custom curricular and local water science concepts.
 Students spend time on the land and in the classroom exploring these topics using water science tools and Water First learning resources.
 Working in collaboration with community members, students gain a greater understanding of their local geography and watershed.
 They also learn about the role they can play, as students and as young professionals, in protecting their water resources.

-Water First is honoured to have engaged with schools in over 30 communities in Ontario, Quebec, Labrador, and Manitoba, so far.
+Water First is honoured to have engaged with schools in over 50 communities across Canada.
 Witnessing students’ excitement and interest in the field of water science is inspiring.

 Summer Reach Ahead Program